cosc2336-ds-alg/assg07/README.md

 ```

-Notice that you should run this command from your assignment repository
+Notice that you should run this command from your assignment
-directory for this assignment.
-Also notice you need to specify a funny
+repository directory for this assignment in your DevContainer.
+Also
+notice you need to specify a funny looking number for the checkout
-looking number for the checkout command.
-This is the git commit hash
+command.
+This is the git commit hash for the commit I wanted to
-for the commit I wanted to checkout and switch to.
-These hashes are
+checkout and switch to.
+These hashes are really long, you only need
-really long, you only need to specify the first 8 digits or so if typing them
+to specify the first 8 digits or so if typing them in by hand.
+But
-in by hand.
-But the git hash id you need will be different for you, you will
+the git hash id you need will be different for you, you will need to
-need to look through the history of your commits and find the commit
+look through the history of your commits and find the commit id that
-id that corresponds to the commit just before your first task 1 commit.
+corresponds to the commit just before your first task 1 commit.

 Once you have checked out this commit, if you go back and look at
 the code you added, you will see it is now gone.
 This is because you have